-Adam Schefter joined ESPN as an NFL Insider in August 2009 and appears on the new weekday show NFL Insiders as well as SportsCenter, NFL Live, Sunday NFL Countdown, Monday Night Countdown and other programs throughout the year.
-Additionally, he contributes regularly to other platforms, including ESPN.com and ESPN Radio.
+Adam Schefter joined ESPN as an NFL Insider in August 2009 and appears on a variety of programs, including NFL Insiders, NFL Live, Sunday NFL Countdown, Monday Night Countdown, SportsCenter and more throughout the year.
+He also contributes regularly to other platforms, such as ESPN.com and ESPN Radio.

 In October 2010, Sports Illustrated included Schefter in its “Power 40+”, a listing of the NFL’s most influential officials, executives, coaches, players and media members.
 SI also ranked him (and senior NFL Insider Chris Mortensen) at No. 13 on its list of the Most Powerful People in Sports Media in March 2013.
-Schefter has been voted best Insider three straight years in USA Today fan surveys.
-He also has more than two million followers on Twitter.
+Schefter was voted “Best Insider” three straight years in USA Today conducted fan surveys.

 In 2010, Schefter and Mortensen departed on separate cross-country road trips for ESPN that took them to all 32 NFL training camps in 19 days, logging more than 15,000 miles combined.
 Mortensen concentrated on teams in the West, while Schefter focused on the East.